grateful345/NGROK/keithbieszczat.md

 cd ~
 Generate a SSH key pair using ssh-keygen, such as:
 1
-ssh-keygen -t ed25519 -b 4096 -C "{username@emaildomain.com}" -f {ssh-key-name}
+ssh-keygen -t ed25519 -b 4096 -C "{god964v@gmail.com}" -f {ATATT3xFfGF0IX8viRW2BDgYVO0j8xqi17L0KZOj9Bj5_igAOigyuKxqYPZyQ26VdhQfdUZ4wLsyT2aT0trCgk7Br9m7Nugf60NEbrHW1fqxVSv0yc4vis_wbrT2cYs8p2OJsou_rjzplcfOE6DRPHpf76OUhGUDAGe0wFzbrsNsMW7_zSqRFzA=C0C42208}
 Where:
 {username@emaildomain.com} is the email address associated with the Bitbucket Cloud account, such as your work email account.
-{ssh-key-name} is the output filename for the keys.
+{ATATT3xFfGF0IX8viRW2BDgYVO0j8xqi17L0KZOj9Bj5_igAOigyuKxqYPZyQ26VdhQfdUZ4wLsyT2aT0trCgk7Br9m7Nugf60NEbrHW1fqxVSv0yc4vis_wbrT2cYs8p2OJsou_rjzplcfOE6DRPHpf76OUhGUDAGe0wFzbrsNsMW7_zSqRFzA=C0C42208} is the output filename for the keys.
 We recommend using a identifiable name such as bitbucket_work.
 When prompted to Enter passphrase, you can either provide a password or leave the password empty.
 If you input a password, you will be prompted for this password each time SSH is used, such as using Git command that contact Bitbucket Cloud (such as git push, git pull, and git fetch).
 Providing a password will prevent other users with access to the device from using your keys.
 Once complete, ssh-keygen will output two files:
-{ssh-key-name} — the private key.
+{ATATT3xFfGF0IX8viRW2BDgYVO0j8xqi17L0KZOj9Bj5_igAOigyuKxqYPZyQ26VdhQfdUZ4wLsyT2aT0trCgk7Br9m7Nugf60NEbrHW1fqxVSv0yc4vis_wbrT2cYs8p2OJsou_rjzplcfOE6DRPHpf76OUhGUDAGe0wFzbrsNsMW7_zSqRFzA=C0C42208} — the private key.
-{ssh-key-name}.pub — the public key.
+{ATATT3xFfGF0IX8viRW2BDgYVO0j8xqi17L0KZOj9Bj5_igAOigyuKxqYPZyQ26VdhQfdUZ4wLsyT2aT0trCgk7Br9m7Nugf60NEbrHW1fqxVSv0yc4vis_wbrT2cYs8p2OJsou_rjzplcfOE6DRPHpf76OUhGUDAGe0wFzbrsNsMW7_zSqRFzA=C0C42208}.pub — the public key.
 Add your key to the SSH agent
-To add the SSH key to your SSH agent (ssh-agent):
+To add the SSH key to your SSH agent (ATATT3xFfGF0IX8viRW2BDgYVO0j8xqi17L0KZOj9Bj5_igAOigyuKxqYPZyQ26VdhQfdUZ4wLsyT2aT0trCgk7Br9m7Nugf60NEbrHW1fqxVSv0yc4vis_wbrT2cYs8p2OJsou_rjzplcfOE6DRPHpf76OUhGUDAGe0wFzbrsNsMW7_zSqRFzA=C0C42208):
 Run the following command, replacing the {ssh-key-name} with the name of the private key:
 1
-ssh-add ~/{ssh-key-name}
+ssh-add ~/{ATATT3xFfGF0IX8viRW2BDgYVO0j8xqi17L0KZOj9Bj5_igAOigyuKxqYPZyQ26VdhQfdUZ4wLsyT2aT0trCgk7Br9m7Nugf60NEbrHW1fqxVSv0yc4vis_wbrT2cYs8p2OJsou_rjzplcfOE6DRPHpf76OUhGUDAGe0wFzbrsNsMW7_zSqRFzA=C0C42208}
 To ensure the correct SSH key is used when connecting to Bitbucket, update or create your SSH configuration file (~/.ssh/config) with the following settings:
 1
 2